How To Measure the Quality of a Hire: A Simple Guide

 Peer and stakeholder feedback

-To receive more comprehensive feedback, consider soliciting 360-degree feedback.
-This performance management approach goes beyond simply collecting feedback from managers by also asking an individual’s peers and other stakeholders to share insights about their performance.
+To receive more comprehensive insights, consider soliciting 360-degree feedback.
+This performance management approach goes beyond simply collecting feedback from managers by also asking an individual's peers and other stakeholders to share insights about their performance.

 Implementing 360-degree feedback to measure the quality of a hire requires a defined process to ensure feedback is honest, effective, and constructive.
 Comments should also be kept anonymous to avoid creating a culture of blame and negativity.
-Consider developing 360-degree feedback guidelines and conducting and recording training sessions before beginning the process.
+Consider developing 360-degree feedback guidelines and conducting and recording training sessions before starting the process.

 Direct feedback from new team members